Table of Contents

 Physical examination is important to differentiate between gynecomastia, pseudo-gynecomastia and possible breast carcinoma.

 The thumb and index finger are placed on opposite sides of the breast and slowly brought together towards the areolar area.
 Gynecomastia presents as a concentric, rubbery mobile tissue, present directly beneath the areolar area.
 No such discrete mass is present in pseudo-gynecomastia.
-The breast cancer tends to be eccentrically positioned and firm-to-hard in consistency.
+Breast cancer tends to be eccentrically positioned and firm-to-hard in consistency.

 Further, physical examination should be performed to look for the pathologic etiology.
 Abdominal examination to look for signs of liver disease.
 The signs of hyperthyroidism such as tremors, thyroid gland nodules, hypertension and/or tachycardia should be looked for.
 The testes should be palpated for the testicular mass.